Glenbrook Cocker Spaniels

 8 to 16 weeks - 3 meals a day

-Advance Puppy Plus Chicken and Rice wet and dry.
+Advance Puppy Plus Chicken and Rice dry food.

 1/3 cup with 1/3 cup mince meat (no preservatives) or alternatively use ECOPET chicken and vegetable roll or sardines in oil or cooked and shredded chicken breast.